Vasanws/USB_LEDs_2835_Device_for_Skin_Cancer/README.md

 ![image](https://github.com/Vasanws/USB_LEDs_2835_Device_for_Skin_Cancer/assets/65590803/5101d9c0-f6d8-4d68-badb-7a2c30a4f37e)

 After multiple counts the copper board being feed into the laminated machine, move the copper board away from the laminated machine and cool the copper board.
-After the copper board is cool off, place the copper board into a container of tap water and let the gloss paper become soft and safely to peal off for about 10 minutes to 15 minutes.
-To indicate when will the gloss paper to be peal off, look at the contrast of the circuit layout once it become clear to see that indicate the gloss paper can be peal off.
+After the copper board is cool off, place the copper board into a container of tap water and let the gloss paper become soft and soggy and safely to peal off for about 10 minutes to 15 minutes.
+To indicate when will the gloss paper to be peal off, look at the contrast of the circuit layout once it become clear to see through and the gloss paper is soggy that indicates the gloss paper can be peal off and the ink will not be remove from the copper board.

 Before: